Portland Metro Area Home Prices

 Does the Urban Growth Boundary (UGB) cause Higher Home Prices? (see Portland Planning and Growth for a discussion of UGB).
 The National Association of Home Builders (NAHB) desire more land on which to build homes.
-In their document called The Truth About Regulatory Barriers to Housing Affordability the NAHB identified 42 markets with barriers, Portland being one of these markets.
+In their document called The Truth About Regulatory Barriers to Housing Affordability, the NAHB identified 42 markets with barriers, Portland being one of these markets.
 They called the UGB the “Wall of Portland” and attack it accordingly.
-The Home Builders Association of Metropolitan Portland, has been among those critical of Metro for being too restrictive in its UGB.
+The Home Builders Association of Metropolitan Portland has been among those critical of Metro for being too restrictive in its UGB.

-2000 Census Bureau figures indicates that the density in downtown Portland has increased by 30 percent, which is what planners had in mind.
+2000 Census Bureau figures indicate that the density in downtown Portland has increased by 30 percent, which is what planners had in mind.
 Only a few cities in the USA have increased their core city population.

 Applying Science to the Debate Sightline Institute, an environmental organization located in Seattle, used some science to compare urban sprawl in Clark County in Washington State and Portland.
 Clark County is just across the Columbia River and part of the Portland metro area.
 Sightline used satellite imagery of open space, farmland and pavement, along with digital mapping of US Census data to track patterns of growth during the 1990s.
 They found that if Portland had taken the same approach to land-use planning as Clark County in the 1990s, an additional 14 square miles would have been developed.
 Click here to read the full report.